In comes Phil

 1965 - We were held 1-1 at Anfield by Stockport County in an FA Cup Fourth Round tie, who were then bottom of the Fourth Division.
 Bill Shankly missed the game to scout our next European opponents, so confident was he of victory.
 The game was played in front of 51,851 despite clashing with Sir Winston Churchill’s funeral on TV.
 County took a shock lead through Len White after just eighteen minutes, with Gordon Milne equalising early in the second half.
 We won the replay 2-0, en route to our first ever cup triumph.

-2002 – Emile Heskey bagged the only goal of the game at Anfield against his former club Leicester City.
+2002 – Emile Heskey bagged the only goal of the game against his former club.

 A Savage end

 1964 - Right-half Ted Savage died.
 He played 105 reds games after signing from Lincoln City in May 1931.
 He made his debut as a forward, netting his only two goals for the club in a 4-0 defeat of Grimsby Town at Anfield that September.
 He moved on to Manchester United in January 1938.

 2018 – The funeral for 1960’s keeper Tommy Lawrence was held at St Elphin’s Parish Church in Warrington.

 A win on the south coast